 - Provider organisations all have some way to capture comments and complaints from individuals.
 These are are specific to the organisation and rely on individual members of the public finding their way to them – they include in house complaints, Friends and Family, PALS services etc.

-- Another channel that relies on the public finding their way to them are specialist or stand alone feedback organisations or services such as Patient Opinion, Healthwatch Rate and Review and NHS Choices – these rely on their own publicity or commissioners/providers promoting them.
+- Another channel that relies on the public finding their way to them are specialist or stand alone feedback organisations or services such as Care Opinion, Healthwatch Rate and Review (this is NOT a Healthwatch England initiative, but used by some local Healthwatch) and NHS Choices – these rely on their own publicity or commissioners/providers promoting them.

 - Then there are National and Local Surveys that pro-actively reach out to the public and try capture a representative sample of peoples experiences of particular services.
 These may be useful at a national level but their sample sizes are often quite small at a provider level.